-Falling revenues due to the COVID-19 pandemic has placed municipalities under significant financial strain – the economic toll challenging the ability of municipalities to meet the basic needs of their communities and businesses.
+Falling revenues due to the Covid-19 pandemic has placed municipalities under significant financial strain – the economic toll challenging the ability of municipalities to meet the basic needs of their communities and businesses.
 Given this challenging context, how are cities funding and financing recovery?

-From as early as March 2020, a survey of Chief Resilience Officers across the global network revealed that cities were already facing gaps in funding, data, and municipal staff capacity while working on recovery plans.
-In San Francisco, Miami Beach and New York City reductions in tax revenue and increased demands for emergency services, housing and other immediate needs meant delays to climate-related projects like sea walls were inevitable – a shift that “threatens to tackle one crisis at the expense of another”.
+From as early as March 2020, a survey of Chief Resilience Officers (CROs) across R-Cities’ global network revealed that cities were already facing gaps in funding, data, and municipal staff capacity while working on recovery plans.
+In the US, in San Francisco, Miami Beach and New York City reductions in tax revenue and increased demands for emergency services, housing and other immediate needs meant delays to climate-related projects like sea walls were inevitable – a shift that “threatens to tackle one crisis at the expense of another,” in the words of one CRO.
 In one African city, the financial sustainability of the metropolitan government was identified as the key factor in the recovery – critical service delivery failure would compromise the city’s ability to meet the needs of its most vulnerable citizens.
-In Europe, cities are mulling the balance they need to strike between ‘a high speed dash to rebuild the economy’ and finding a way to influence that in the context of the climate crisis.
+In Europe, cities are mulling the balance they need to strike between a high speed dash to rebuild the economy and finding a way to steer their rebuild in a direction that meets the challenges of the climate crisis.

 “We are all going to be borrowing for stimulus and investment.
 That money is the money we would have borrowed for climate action.
 Therefore, we only have one shot to do both – recovery and climate resilience.”
-CRO, North American City

-The City of Barcelona is looking ahead and keep their sustainable agenda on track.
-The city has created “Barcelona, Get Sustainable Fund”, a public-private fund of 100 M € in order to boost the production of local renewable energy and to refurbish buildings in ways that reduce energy costs.
-The goal is for the existing energy savings to payback the initial investment without the need for further rounds.
+The city of Barcelona, Spain, is looking ahead to keep their sustainable agenda on track.
+The city has created the Barcelona, Get Sustainable Fund, a public-private fund of EUR 100 million in order to boost the production of local renewable energy and to refurbish buildings in ways that reduce energy costs.
+The goal is for the existing energy savings to pay back the initial investment without the need for further rounds.

-How to: Planning for the economic recovery from COVID-19: A sustainability checklist for policymakers.
+How to: Planning for the economic recovery from Covid-19: A sustainability checklist for policymakers.
 Policymakers should prioritize job creation and boosting economic activity in the short term, while recognizing the potential for further disruptions due to the virus.
-In the long-run, policymakers should focus on projects that prioritize long-term growth potential, resilience to future shocks, and a sustainable growth trajectory.
+In the long run, policymakers should focus on projects that prioritize long term growth potential, resilience to future shocks, and a sustainable growth trajectory.

 Lesson: Here’s How Coronavirus Could Raise Cities’ Risk for Climate Disasters.
-The economic toll of COVID-19 has caused delays in climate change mitigation projects in many cities.
+The economic toll of Covid-19 has caused delays in climate change mitigation projects in many cities.
 One example of this is the diversion of funds from building a sea wall in Miami Beach to coronavirus recovery efforts.

-Opinion: World Bank: Thinking ahead: For a sustainable recovery from COVID-19 The COVID-19 Crisis has created an opportunity for large scale public investment in order to recover from the pandemic induced recession.
+Opinion: World Bank: Thinking ahead: For a sustainable recovery from Covid-19 The Covid-19 crisis has created an opportunity for large scale public investment in order to recover from the pandemic-induced recession.
 These investments can be tailored to decarbonizing the economy through investments in green projects and the creation of fuel or carbon taxes.

-Practice: Cities for a resilient recovery: Emerging data : How Chief Resilience Officers are embedding resilience in recovery efforts
+Practice: Cities for a resilient recovery: Emerging data.
+How Chief Resilience Officers are embedding resilience in recovery efforts.